dlevinson5/KS0812_Cube/readme.md

 # KS0812 Led Cube 4x4x4 Sample

-This is a sample application to test all the LEDs on the Keyestudio 4x4x4 LED cube.
+This is a sample application to test all the LEDs on the Keyestudio 4x4x4 LED cube (https://wiki.keyestudio.com/Ks0182_keyestudio_LED_Cube_Kit).
+The application iterates through each LED in loop to validate each point in the cube is working correctly.

 ### Prerequisites